 , these don't fold flat, thereby making storage and portability inconvenient.
 You should probably consider putting them on a headphone stand

 Although built from plastic, the materials used are robust and durable.

-One of our favourite party trick is to bend the HD 202 II's headband flat, the headphones still do not break.
-The branding is pretty understated,just the matt grey plastic earcups flaunting the proud German brand.
+One of our favourite party tricks is to bend the HD 202 II's headband flat, the headphones still do not break.
+The branding is pretty understated, just the matt grey plastic earcups flaunting the proud German brand.

-SIMPLE BLACK UNFRILLY DESIGN VS METALLIC FINISHED FLAUNT WORTHY BUILD
+SIMPLE BLACK UNFRILLY DESIGN VS METALLIC FINISH FLAUNT-WORTHY BUILD

 The headband features soft cushioning covered with leatherette,

 while being generously padded.
 It sits comfortably without exerting too much pressure on the head.
 The band is semi-flexible enough to adjust to any head size.
-Again the earpads are padded but tend to heat after long hours of listen.
+Again, the earpads are padded but tend to heat after long hours of listening.
 One of our favourite things about the HD 202 II is that the earpads are replaceable.

 Whenever the earpads seem to be worn out, you can simply snap on a new pair of ear pads.
 With no extra frill, the overall design is durable and further backed by Sennheiser's 2-year warranty.

 Sony has taken a diagonally opposite direction.
 The Sony MDR-XB450 has been designed for a younger audience who wish to flaunt eye-catching cans on the go.